triceam/IBM-Watson-Speech-QA-iOS/README.md

 <img src="./github_content/architecture.jpg" width="100%">

-The mobile application connects to the [Advanced Mobile Access][ama_url] service to provide operational analytics (usage, devices, network utilization) and remote log collection from the client app on the mobile devices.
+The mobile application connects to the [Mobile Client Access][ama_url] service to provide operational analytics (usage, devices, network utilization) and remote log collection from the client app on the mobile devices.

 The app communicates to the [Speech to Text][watson_stt_url] and [Question &amp; Answer][watson_qa_url] servies through the Node.js middelware tier.